bravocado/nrd-fe-guidelines/readme.md

 Since we have a private repository, it's a must to use Git for every front-end project.

+### Image Compression

+All images should be compressed.
+Any uploaded images from user should compressed by server side (ex: PHP GD library).
+For client side compression tools, see [below](#external-tools).

 ### External Tools

 Here's a list that maybe you need to know to improve your workflow: